Helpful resources for Alberta businesses

 Alberta Street has a unique mix of retail, entertainment, and dining experiences within a strong community making it a sought after place to open a business.
 The neighborhood, business community, and trending data all assert that there is great business opportunity for Alberta Street going forward.
 If you are thinking about opening a business on Alberta Street, we invite you to learn more about the needs and opportunities and how Alberta Street compares to other parts of Portland.

-Alberta Main Street primarily works with businesses once they are ready to open a space on Alberta Street or after they open.
 If you are thinking about starting your own business, these are good resources to check out:

 - Business Oregon networks with many organizations to help entrepreneurs find resources and access services to start a business in Oregon.

 - Micro Enterprise Services of Oregon seeks to improve the economic opportunities of underserved individuals through empowerment, education, and entrepreneurship for the benefit of families in the greater community.

 - Oregon Small Business Development Centers (SBDCs) are partnerships between government and community colleges throughout Oregon.
 They are administered by the Small Business Administration and aim to provide educational services for small business owners and aspiring entrepreneurs.

 - Mercy Corps NW provides business programs and resources through micro-loans, matched business grants, and small business classes taught by business professionals.
 They also support entrepreneurs with one-on-one business counseling.
 Mercy Corps Northwest is the only SBA Women’s Business Center in Oregon, providing funding, matched savings, and other resources to help female entrepreneurs become self-sufficient.

 - The Board of County Commissioners are committed to fostering a thriving business climate in Multnomah County.